Setting $\varepsilon$ is not the Issue in Differential Privacy: Acknowledgments

 \section{Acknowledgments}

 This research was funded in whole by the Austrian Science Fund (FWF) 10.55776/COE12.
 I thank Alberto Naibo for the discussion and his invitation to "Logique, droit, IA : penser les algorithmes" colloquium.
 I thank Simone Bombari for the discussions.
+I thank EurIPS for the active poster session.